yeokayhong/SC1015/readme.md

   - Set the scoring to be `recall` instead of the default `accuracy` to maximize true positive rates
   - Searched for the optimal `class_weight` to use for each model to maximize the recall score

-**Model Evaluations**: We are primarily concerned with the true positive rates for our models, however, we also need to keep an eye out for overall accuracy and true negative rates.
-So for all models, we calculated the confusion matrix and plotted them on a heatmap.
+**Model Evaluations**
+- Calculated the confusion matrix and plotted them on a heatmap for all models

-For the Logistic Regression model, as it returns probabilities as well, we plotted a violinplot for the distribution of the predicted probabilities against the actual label to better visualize the output.
+- Plotted violinplot of predicted probabilities against actual label to visualize distribution of logistic regression probabilities